nyctfall/npm-backup/README.md

 ### File System Handlers: <a id="lazy-fs-handler"></a>

 File system handlers are used as convenient wrappers for file operations, and act as a live view of directories and dynamic files.
-It should use an asynchronous design for all operations, since disk resonce may take an extremely long time.
-Any static file system properties should be memouized to prevent unnecessary repeated checks.
+It should use an asynchronous design for all operations, since disk responces may take an extremely long time.
+Any static file system properties should be memoized to prevent unnecessary repeated checks.
 For dynamic FS properties, Getters/Setters should be used.
-If files/dirs are expectedd to move around the FS, then location-independant file referencing (like inodes in UNIN-like systems) should be used.
+If files/dirs are expectedd to move around the FS, then location-independant file referencing (like inodes in UNIX-like systems) should be used.
 Directory abstractions should have a nested structure of child files/dirs.

 ### Package Manager Facade Wapper API: <a id="lazy-pkg-mgr-wrapper-api"></a>

 Because NPM's (also Yarn Pkg and Bower) CLI commands have many configurable runtime options (like NPM's `color`), and because commands, options, and syntax can change between pkg mgr. versions and different pkg mgrs (like Yarn Pkg, and Bower).
 It should be able to use all relevant `config` runtime settings.
 It sould be able to use all relevent CLI commands.
-And it should use the `Package` class for pkg info and input sanitization for each respective CLI command and pkg mgr.'s syntax.
+And it should use the `Package` class for pkg info and input sanitization for each respective CLI command and pkg manager's syntax.

 ### `Package` Class: <a id="lazy-pkg-class"></a>
 A pkg handling API.
 It is the high-level interface for managing pkgs using a conveinient abstraction layer.
 It should use: